naheedroomy/valorantsl/README.md

 ## Project Structure

-- `/`: Contains the FastAPI backend code.
+- `backend/`: Contains the FastAPI backend code.
-- `ui/`: Contains the Streamlit frontend code.
+- `frontend/`: Contains the Streamlit frontend code.
-- `utils/`: Contains the code for the Discord bots, and updating users.
+- `backend/services`: Contains the code for the Discord bots, and updating users.
-- `database/`: Configuration MongoDB.
+- `backend/db.py`: Configuration for MongoDB.
 - `.env.example`: Example environment file for sensitive configurations.
+- `nginx/`: Contains Nginx config file for the reverse proxy

 ## Docker and Deployment